henriquehashimoto/one_billion_rows_challenge/README.md

 ### src - Creating file with 1 billion rows

 The dataset used in this challenge is synthetically generated using a Python script (`generate_measurements.py`) included in this repository.
-The script creates a parquet file (`measurements.parquet`) with the specified number of rows, where each line represents a weather station measurement in the format `city;temperature` (e.g., `São Paulo;23.5`).
+The script creates a txt file (`measurements.txt`) with the specified number of rows, where each line represents a weather station measurement in the format `city;temperature` (e.g., `São Paulo;23.5`).
 Below is an overview of how the data is generated:

 - **Source**: The script reads a list of weather station names from `data/weather_stations.csv`, deduplicates them, and uses a subset for generation.
 - **Randomization**: